Position: Ph.D. Student, Fifth Year

 Before starting graduate school, I lived overseas in Ecuador and taught English at a university in Quito.

 I’m currently a fourth-year PhD student in the Cognition and Brain Science program.
 I’m from Northern California, and I completed my B.S. in psychology at UC Davis and my M.A. at San Francisco State University.
 Outside of research, I enjoy reading, traveling, and spending time exploring places around Atlanta.

 My research interests center on the cognitive and neural mechanisms of memory and attention.
 I am particularly interested in the temporal dynamics of these processes and the brain networks that support the interplay of attention and memory to yield successful behavioral performance.
-I am currently examining how intrinsic networks (e.g., the default mode and task positive network) interact with each other and how the relationship between these networks predicts trait mind wandering (see Godwin et al., 2017, Neuropsychologia).
+In previous work, I examined how intrinsic networks (e.g., the default mode and frontoparietal control networks) interact with each other and how the relationship between these networks correlates with trait mind wandering (see Godwin et al., 2017, Neuropsychologia).
 I am building upon this work in my dissertation to examine how attention fluctuations affect continuous behavioral performance and how the interaction of large-scale brain networks support these dynamics.
-In previous work, I have used fMRI to examine prestimulus neural activity and memory encoding, with the goal of determining which brain networks and regions active before the onset of an event are predictive of successful memory encoding.
+I am particularly interested in taking a multimodal approach to examine these topics, and the methods I am applying in my dissertation incorporate behavioral performance, measurement of fMRI activation and functional connectivity, and eye tracking metrics (e.g., pupil diameter).

 Awards and Publications